Gungunk27/Data-Analysis-Projects-PowerBI-Python/README.md

 ### 4. Superstore Sales
 - **Objective**: To analyze sales data from a retail superstore, identifying performance metrics and sales trends.
 - **Insights**: Provides analysis of sales by product category, seasonal variations, and recommendations for inventory management to optimize stock levels.

+### 5. Adidas Sales
+- **Objective**: To analyze Adidas sales data, identifying key performance indicators and trends to enhance business strategies.
+- **Insights**: Offers a detailed analysis of sales by product type, seasonal demand patterns, and provides strategic recommendations for optimizing marketing efforts and inventory management.

 ## Conclusion